 One undercooked leg of lamb

 Got meat?
 Get a thermometer!
 No matter how you slice it, using a food or meat thermometer is the only way to tell if food has reached a high enough temperature to kill harmful bacteria.
 Using a thermometer will keep you from overcooking food too.
-Cook fresh roast beef, veal, and lamb to at least 145 degrees F for medium rare and 160 F for medium doneness.
-Cook whole poultry, ground turkey and chicken to 165 F.
+Cook fresh roast beef, veal, and lamb to at least 145 degrees F for medium rare and 160 degrees F for medium doneness.
+Cook whole poultry, ground turkey and chicken to a minimum of 165 degrees F.

 Two dirty cutting boards